Simon-Cao-Git/npjuc-bilayer-graphene-synapse/fig-5b,5c-single-point/README.md

 ## Methods Overview

-- Calculation types are single-point energies
+- Calculation types are single-point energies.
-- The inside edge cases are minimized with a force threshold of 0.01 eV/Å
+- The inside edge cases are minimized with a force threshold of 0.01 eV/Å.
 - The 1 Å, 3 Å, 5 Å cases are single point calculations without minimization, as minimization will bring the Li into the edge.